mherbold/IRSDKSharper/README.md

 Exceptions caught within any of the three background tasks will be passed into `OnException`.
 You will likely want to copy the exception information somewhere and handle it from within your main thread.
 At this point, the background task that fired the exception will terminate.
-You can call `Stop` then `Start` to clean up and restart IRSDKSharper.
+You can call `Stop` then `Start` to clean up and restart IRacingSdk.

 ### public event Action?
 OnConnected
-The `OnConnected` event is fired when IRSDKSharper has detected that the iRacing simulator has started up and is broadcasting telemetry data.
+The `OnConnected` event is fired when IRacingSdk has detected that the iRacing simulator has started up and is broadcasting telemetry data.

 ### public event Action?
 OnDisconnected
-The `OnDisconnected` event is fired when IRSDKSharper has detected that the iRacing simulator has exited.
+The `OnDisconnected` event is fired when IRacingSdk has detected that the iRacing simulator has exited.
-IRSDKSharper will start waiting for the iRacing simulator to come back and start broadcasting telemetry data again.
+IRacingSdk will start waiting for the iRacing simulator to come back and start broadcasting telemetry data again.
 If and when it does, the `OnConnected` event will be fired again at that time.

 ### public event Action?
 OnSessionInfo
-The `OnSessionInfo` event is fired after IRSDKSharper has received and fully processed the YAML session information data from the iRacing simulator.
+The `OnSessionInfo` event is fired after IRacingSdk has received and fully processed the YAML session information data from the iRacing simulator.
-IRSDKSharper will not process any more frames of data until your event handler completes.
+IRacingSdk will not process any more frames of data until your event handler completes.
 For this reason, it is important that you do things quickly in your event handler in order to avoid dropping frames of data.

 ### public event Action?
 OnTelemetryData
 The `OnTelemetryData` event is fired whenever we receive a new frame of telemetry data from the iRacing simulator.
-IRSDKSharper will not process any more frames of data until your event handler completes.
+IRacingSdk will not process any more frames of data until your event handler completes.
 For this reason, it is important that you do things quickly in your event handler in order to avoid dropping frames of data.

 ### public event Action?
 OnStopped
-The `OnStopped` event is fired when IRSDKSharper has fully stopped.
+The `OnStopped` event is fired when IRacingSdk has fully stopped.

+### public event Action?
+OnDebugLog
+The `OnDebugLog` event is fired when IRacingSdk wants to give you a debug message.
+You can do whatever you want with this message, such as send it to Debug.WriteLine (or Debug.Log in Unity!), or write it to file, or just discard it.
+This event does not fire in release builds.

 # IRacingSdkData Class
-All iRacing simulator data can be accessed through the `IRSDKSharper.Data` property.
+All iRacing simulator data can be accessed through the `IRacingSdk.Data` property.

 ## Properties